hype-app/zopim-chat-web-sdk-sample-app/README.md

 ```
 to install all the dependencies.

-Next, download the latest version of the SDK (refer to the [Getting the SDK](https://api.zopim.com/web-sdk/#getting-the-sdk) section of the documentation).
-Make sure the file is named `web-sdk.js` and place it in the `vendor` folder.
+A postinstall script should automatically download the latest version of the SDK (refer to the [Getting the SDK](https://api.zopim.com/web-sdk/#getting-the-sdk) section of the documentation).

+Make sure the downloaded file is named `web-sdk.js` and located in the `vendor` folder, otherwise download and place it there manually.

 ### Running
 To compile and run the sample app, run the following command: